 - Press Time to Activate set the minimum pressing time for the ALARM1 button to initiate an alarm call. - Delayed Call set that the alarm call shall be delayed (the call establishing sound message is played in the cabin during the delay). - Call Delay set the alarm call delay (the call establishing sound message is played in the cabin during the delay).
+Do not set this parameter to a value lower than the Test Alarm's parameter Press Time to Activate.

 - Enable make it possible to initiate a test alarm call by a mere long press of the ALARM1 button. - Press Time to Activate set the pressing time for the ALARM1 button to initiate a test alarm call.
+Do not set this parameter to higher value than the parameter Call Delay.